About Makeup air

 - the range hood fan (303 CFM to 1266+ CFM)

 Energy efficiency includes sealing all places where air can get in, but making it hard for air to enter presents some challenges when it comes to ventilating exhaust.
-Air must get in to replace the air being removed, and heaters and air conditioners are not always up it.
+Air must get in to replace the air being removed, and heaters and air conditioners are not always up to it.
 When an exhaust appliance removes air from your house, an equal volume of air must enter.
 In older homes, the leaks and drafts present would supply any necessary makeup air.
 In newer or more energy-efficient homes, there aren’t enough random air leaks around windows, doors, and mud sills to make up the exhaust air.
 Makeup air is then pulled through water-heater vents, clothes dryer vents, or down wood-burning chimneys, a phenomenon called backdrafting.
 Because the flue gases of combustion appliances can include carbon monoxide, backdrafting can be dangerous.

 In this example, the makeup air is pulled through the hood in the duct on the left and feeds into the exhaust air through a register in the front of the hood.